QuantEcon/lecture-source-jl/source/rst/continuous_time/seir_model.rst

 We then extend this deterministic model in :doc:`this lecture <covid_sde>` which build on this model, adding in aggregate shocks and policy tradeoffs.

+The interest is primarily in

+* the number of infections at a given time (which determines whether or not the health care system is overwhelmed) and
+* how long the caseload can be deferred (hopefully until a vaccine arrives)

 Setup
 ------------------